 - Co-located pharmacy that can readily dispense oral medications to eligible patients.

-- A plan to refer patients to a provider or alternate location for infusion of either an anti-SARS-CoV-2 monoclonal antibody or IV remdesivir should oral medications be contraindicated.
+- A plan to refer patients to a provider or alternate location for infusion of IV remdesivir should oral medications be contraindicated.

 Becoming a Test to Treat Site